-The easiest way to replace a tabletop is to remove the old table top, cut pieces of MDF to the exact same size as the front tabletop, the fence, and the back tabletop pieces.
+The easiest way to replace a tabletop is to remove the old tabletop, cut pieces of MDF to the exact same size as the front tabletop, the fence, and the back tabletop pieces.
 You'll then drill the horizontal pieces with the same counterbored holes as in the old tabletop, then bolt the new tabletop down in exactly the same fashion as the old one.

-However, there are two critical things to watch for when installing the new table top:
+However, there are two critical things to watch for when installing the new tabletop:

-- The fence needs to be installed exactly perpendicular to the vertical plane of the saw blade set to cross-cutting position.
+- The fence needs to be installed exactly perpendicular to the vertical plane of the saw blade set to the cross-cutting position.

 Testing for Parallel Tabletop

-When installing a new surface, you will need to make sure that the travel of the radial-arm saw is parallel with the table surface at all positions.
-To test this travel, set the angle of the radial-arm saw to the 90-degree cross-cut position, then lower the radial-arm saw until the blade is barely touching the surface of the MDF.
+When installing a new surface, you will need to make sure that the travel of the radial arm saw is parallel with the table surface at all positions.
+To test this travel, set the angle of the radial arm saw to the 90-degree cross-cut position, then lower the radial arm saw until the blade is barely touching the surface of the MDF.
 Pull the saw forward along its track.
 The blade should neither dig into the surface or lift away as the saw moves the length of its travel.
 If it raises or lowers as you pull it across the surface, you'll need to adjust the table.
 Most saws have adjustable rails on which the tabletop rests, and these rails can be adjusted up or down to ensure the blade is square to the table over its full run.
 Or, you can place shims under the MDF surface as it sits on the frame rails to adjust it before bolting it down.

 Installing the Fence

 Once the horizontal front surface is true to the travel of the saw, the only thing left is to install a fence.
 A recommended fence is a 2 1/2-inch wide piece of MDF set on edge.
-The fence can be attached to the edge of front horizontal piece with a few MDF screws driven through the back of the fence and into the edge of the front tabletop.
-The space behind the fence is the filled with a rear tabletop piece and bolted to the frame below.
+The fence can be attached to the edge of the front horizontal piece with a few MDF screws driven through the back of the fence and into the edge of the front tabletop.
+The space behind the fence is filled with a rear tabletop piece and bolted to the frame below.